4.6. Refractive Indices

 Common Index Models

-The subsequent equations describe common refractive index models used in simulation software.
+The subsequent equations describe common refractive index models used in typical simulation software.
 They are taken from [1] and [2].
 A comprehensive list of different index models is found in [3].

 Name